What are Core Web Vitals?

 Why is optimizing for Core Web Vitals important?

-CWV metrics play a pretty big role in determining page quality, and that affects page rank.
+CWV metrics play a pretty significant role in determining page quality, and that affects page rank.
 We all know ranking in the SERPs will make or break your ability to attract organic traffic.

 Core Web Vitals terminology